Psychology (PSY)

 PSY 454.
 Theories of Psychotherapy.
 4 Hours.

-Systematic examination of the theories, research, and diagnostic and treatment issues regarding various types of abnormal behavior.
-Course Information: Prerequisites: PSY 302 and PSY 351 or equivalents.
+Systematic examination of the principles and concepts, procedures, and clinical applications of the most common traditional and contemporary theories of psychotherapy.
+Course Information: Prerequisites: PSY 302 and PSY 251 or equivalents.
+Excludes Freshmen.

 PSY 457.
 Applied Behavior Analysis.
 4 Hours.